simirv/Species_tree/README.md

-# Species_tree
+# Species tree
- Species tree used in [ORTHOSCOPE](https://github.com/jun-inoue/orthoscope) and dbCNS analyses.
+ Our species tree hypothesis used in [ORTHOSCOPE](https://github.com/jun-inoue/orthoscope) and dbCNS analyses.

 ---